 As an official partner of the Cannes Film Festival in 2013, Thales Angénieux wanted to honor Cinematographers by creating a specific tribute, named the "Pierre Angénieux ExcelLens in Cinematography Award."
 On May 27, 2013, the first in this continuing homage was awarded to Philippe Rousselot, ASC, AFC, for his major contributions to the profession.

-Angénieux made a point that Philippe Rousselot was honored by some of the colleagues, directors, actors and actresses with whom he had worked.
+Angénieux made it a point that, during the presentation ceremony, Philippe Rousselot was honored by some of the colleagues, directors, actors and actresses with whom he had worked.